iaretechnician/barebones-masterserver-wiki/Creating-Modules.md

-:warning: :warning: :warning:  At the time of writing, asset has been modified but the changes are not yet approved.
+:warning: At the time of writing, asset has been modified but the changes are not yet approved.
-:warning: :warning: :warning:  If you're using the initial version of the asset, you will need to use `Master` instead of
+:warning: If you're using the initial version of the asset, you will need to use `Master` instead of
-:warning: :warning: :warning:  `IMaster` and opCodes and property codes should **start from 100 (101, 102, etc...)**
+:warning: `IMaster` and opCodes and property codes should **start from 100 (101, 102, etc...)**
-:warning: :warning: :warning:  **You'll be able to use numbers from 0 after the upgrade**.
+:warning:  **You'll be able to use numbers from 0 after the upgrade**.

 This section will guide you through the process of creating a custom master server module.